S1 6 x 30

 The Sunday Times, Culture

 “The is one of the most gag-rich comedies on the box and… the quality of the writing has not waned a jot.”

 2008 Royal Television Society Craft & Awards (Best Lighting, Photography & Camera – Lighting for Multicamera – Martin Kempton)

-2007 Royal Television Society Awards (Breakthrough Award – Behind the Screen – Lee Mach and Andrew Collins)
+2007 Royal Television Society Awards (Breakthrough Award – Behind the Screen – Lee Mack and Andrew Collins)

 2007 Rose D’Or Awards (Best Sitcom)